It’s that time again when many people think about pastor appreciation.

 Accept your pastor by refusing to get caught in the no-one-wins game of comparing your pastor to other pastors.
 Like you, they need to sense acceptance to be the best version of themselves that God called them to be.

 Help your pastor relax and keep life in perspective.
 The reality is that no matter how much your pastor does, there is plenty more to be accomplished.
-So help them remember to take care of themselves so they can continue to take care of others.
+So help them remember to take care of themselves so they can continue to care for others.

 This non-tangible list will preach: pray, rejoice, encourage, accept, catch, and help.
 These gifts of appreciation are not expensive, but that doesn’t mean they are cheap.